Automata and Quantum Computing: One-way QFAs

 We can linearize the computation of a given 1QFA (with a quadratic increase in the size of the set of states \cite{YS11A}) in a following way.
 We transform the density matrix into a real-valued vector, replacing each complex entry of the density matrix with two real-valued elements of the vector.
 We choose the transition matrices $A_{\sigma}$ of the 1GFA so that they transform this vector in the same way as the superoperators $T_{\sigma}$ of the 1QFA transform the density matrix. \end{proof}

 Due to the equivalence between 1GFAs and 1PFAs, this simulation result is very useful.
-For example, it is used to show the equivalence of 1PFAs and 1QFAs in the unbounded error case (Section \ref{sec:unbounded-error-realtime}) and various decidability and undecidability results (Section \ref{sec:decision-problems}).
+For example, it is used to show the equivalence of 1PFAs and 1QFAs in the unbounded error case (Sec. \ref{sec:unbounded-error-realtime}) and various decidability and undecidability results (Sec. \ref{sec:decision-problems}).

 In the bounded-error case, 1QFAs can recognize only regular languages (similarly to 1PFAs).
 The pure state version of this result was first shown for KWQFA in \cite{KW97}, with the bounds on the number of states shown in \cite{AF98}.